-Printed in the United States of America Print Number: 01 Print Year: 2014 To Carolyn, with whom life is a joy. ---WB
+To Carolyn, with whom life is a joy. -WB

 To my family and friends - thank you for all your support.
-I couldn't have done it without you. - MC you in my life. - OT
+I couldn't have done it without you. - MC

-To my lovely wife, Courtney - between textbook revisions, a full-time job, and school, I have been little more than a ghost around the house, hiding in my study writing.
+To my lovely wife, Courtney - Between textbook revisions, a full-time job, and school, I have been little more than a ghost around the house, hiding in my study writing.
 Courtney held the family together, taking care of our children and our home while maintaining her own writing schedule.
 None of this would have been possible without her love, support, and tireless effort. -SF

-To my loving family and friends who have supported me through this journey: Mom, Dad, Lisa, Abuela, René, Ryan, and Dianne.
+To my loving family and friends who have supported me through this journey: Mom, Dad, Lisa, Abuela, René, Ryan, Deanna, and Dianne.
 I could not have made it without your urging and support.
-I am truly blessed to have each of
+I am truly blessed to have each of you in my life. - OT